Sairyss/domain-driven-hexagon/README.md

 Consider adding optional `metadata` object to exceptions (if language doesn't support anything similar by default) and pass some useful technical information about the error when throwing.
 This will make debugging easier.

-**Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone numbers etc) since this information may leak into log files.
-Aim adding only technical information.
+**Important to keep in mind**: never log or add to `metadata` any sensitive information (like passwords, emails, phone or credit card numbers etc) since this information may leak into log files, and if log files are not protected properly this information can leak or be seen by developers who have access to log files.
+Aim adding only technical information to your logs.

 ### Other recommendations

 - If translations of error messages to other languages is needed, consider storing those error messages in a separate object/class rather than inline string literals.
+This will make it easier to implement localization by adding conditional getters.

 Example files: